Fabricio-191/ms/README.md

 + Can parse multiple units
 + Formatting has more options
 + Does not round while formatting
-- When formatting, it's waaayyyy slower than ms
+- When formatting, it's way slower than ms
 ```

 ## Parse